-Use some fun square molds and place the cubes in the glass before filling it.
-Don’t overfill the glass–leave a little breathing room.
+Use some fun square pieces and place the cubes in the glass before filling it.
+Don’t overfill the glass!
+Leave a little breathing room.

 Garnish your cocktails with whatever you see fit for your particular drink.
 This can be mint, maraschino cherries, berries, or orange peel.
 Be careful in placing them, or they can look messy.

-You don’t have to splash out for real alcohol much of the time when you’re doing drink photography.
-Sometimes substitutes actually will photograph better.
+You don’t have to splash out for real alcohol much of the time when you’re shooting drink photography.
+Sometimes substitutes work better for the cocktail picture.

 The same goes for a few drops of soy sauce or liquid seasoning mixed with water.
 It makes a very believable substitute for white wine.

-In the shot below, I used water instead of vodka for my martini.
-It’s one of my best selling images and no one is the wiser.
+In the shot above, I used water instead of vodka for my martini.
+It’s one of my best selling photos, and no one is the wiser.

 In styling food and drink photography, sometimes you need to make concessions to get the best shot, keep costs down.
 Why pay for vodka when it doesn’t look any different than good old H2O?

-A great tip for styling cocktails is to create the look of condensation on the glass.
+A great tip for styling cocktails is to make fake condensation on the glass.
 You can do this with a 50-50 solution of glycerin and water.

 Glycerin is cheap, and you can buy it in the cosmetics section of the drug store.
 Use a spray bottle with a fine mister and apply it to the glass.

 It will give you that cool, beaded look on the glass.
 And it will last much longer than if you were to spray it with water.

-The best approach to shooting coffee and tea is to photograph them naturally.
+The best approach to shooting coffee and tea is to photograph them in a natural way.
 You can add steam later in Photoshop.

 If you want to try to your hand at creating steam while you shoot, check out these tips.

 If you’re using milk in your coffee shots, the froth will be best produced by skim or 1 per cent milk.
 They are also a little whiter in colour than 2% milk.